Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey: Data and definitions

-We divide our full sample of target galaxies into a blue sequence and a red sequence using the color divider of \citet{james:2020}:
+Our final sample consists of 396{,}718 target galaxies, with median redshift $z_\mathrm{med} = 0.107$.
+We divide our full sample of target galaxies into a blue sequence and a red sequence using the color divider of \citet{James_2022}:\footnote{We find that using the color divider of \citet{2004ApJ...600..681B}, based on a shallower sample of SDSS Legacy galaxies, does not change the qualitative conclusions of this paper.}

-With this definition, 167{,}050 target galaxies lie on the blue side of the divider and 218{,}192 lie on the red side.
-Finally, we divided the blue galaxies and the red galaxies into a luminous subsample and a faint subsample at their respective medians: $M_r = -21.048$ for the blue target galaxies, and $M_r = -21.516$ for the red target galaxies.
-Figure~\ref{fig:color_mag} shows the color--magnitude diagram for our sample of 385{,}242 target galaxies; the \citet{james:2020} color divider is plotted as the curved green line.
+With this definition, 184{,}788 target galaxies lie on the blue side of the divider and 211{,}930 lie on the red side.
+Finally, we divided the blue galaxies and the red galaxies into a luminous subsample and a faint subsample at their respective medians: $M_r = -21.163$ for the blue target galaxies, and $M_r = -21.780$ for the red target galaxies.
+The interquartile range for the blue galaxies is $-21.86 < M_r < -20.32$ and for the red galaxies is $-22.35 < M_r < -21.09$.
+Figure~\ref{fig:color_mag} shows the extinction and $K$-corrected color--magnitude diagram for our sample of 396{,}718 target galaxies; the \citet{James_2022} color divider is plotted as the solid green line.

-For each target galaxy, the position angle $\phi_\textrm{pa}$ is taken from the adaptive moments parameters in the SDSS Legacy database; the phase of the position angle is chosen so that $0^\circ \leq \phi_\textrm{pa} < 180^\circ$, running from north through east.
+For each target galaxy, the position angle $\phi_\mathrm{pa}$ is taken from the adaptive moments parameters in the SDSS Legacy database; the phase of the position angle is chosen so that $0\degr \leq \phi_\mathrm{pa} < 180\degr$, running from north through east.
 Each target galaxy drawn from the SDSS Legacy spectroscopic survey has associated ``surrounding galaxies.''
-These surrounding galaxies are defined as galaxies from the SDSS Legacy photometric survey that lie within a projected distance $r_p = 30$\,Mpc of the target galaxy, at the target galaxy's spectroscopic redshift $z$.
-In the small-angle, small-redshift limit,

-where $\theta$ is the angular separation between the target galaxy and the surrounding galaxy.
-We selected our target galaxies from an area embedded within the main photometric survey footprint, with a buffer of width $\sim 5^\circ$ between the selection area and the survey boundary.
+These surrounding galaxies are defined as galaxies from the SDSS Legacy photometric survey that lie within a projected distance $r_p$ (computed using \texttt{astropy}) of the target galaxy, at the target galaxy's spectroscopic redshift $z$ given the angular separation $\theta$ between the target galaxy and the surrounding galaxy.
+We choose $r_p = 3.0\, \mathrm{Mpc}$ as our primary separation for analyses, but we also consider the broader range of $r_p = 0.1 \to 7.5\, \mathrm{Mpc}$.
+We selected our target galaxies from an area embedded within the main photometric survey footprint, with a buffer of width $\sim 5\degr$ between the selection area and the survey boundary.
 This ensures that even for the lowest-redshift target galaxies, none of the surrounding galaxies fall outside the photometric survey footprint.